Cybill: Cancellation

 The series got respectable (though never spectacular) ratings throughout most of its run, but was abruptly canceled by CBS at the end of the 1997–98 season after a noticeable ratings decline.
-The show was actually pulled from the CBS schedule after the April 8, 1998 episode had aired; the remaining new episodes that had already been produced were aired over the summer.
-Shepherd much later alleged that the cancellation occurred because the network was uncomfortable with Cybills feminist leanings and frank depiction of female sexuality.
+The show was actually pulled from the CBS schedule after the April 8, 1998, episode had aired; the remaining new episodes that had already been produced were aired over the summer.
+Shepherd later alleged that the cancellation occurred because the network was uncomfortable with Cybills feminist leanings and frank depiction of female sexuality.

 The cancellation was not expected by the show's staff, as the series ends with a cliffhanger and the words "To Be Continued..." on the screen.
-At the time of its cancellation, the show's ratings were higher than Nash Bridges (1996-2001) and Chicago Hope (1994-2000); those shows continued to air on CBS.
+At the time of its cancellation, the show's ratings were higher than Nash Bridges (1996–2001) and Chicago Hope (1994–2000); those shows continued to air on CBS.
 In 2018, Shepherd claimed that Les Moonves hit on her during a dinner date, but she refused him.
-As a result, he soon interfered with the series' concepts and later canceled it.
+As a result, she said, he soon interfered with the series' concepts, and ultimately canceled the show.